aksalsf/aksalsf/README.md

 <img src="/habits-metrics.svg" alt="Habits Metrics">
 <img src="/social-metrics.svg" alt="Social Metrics">
 <img src="/achievement-metrics.svg" alt="Achievement Metrics">
-<em>&quot;Love is a bitter sweet taste of life, which many humans many weaknesses and sometimes their strongest weapon.&quot;</em> <br>
+<em>&quot;He told me...that which is incomplete seeks completion... yet...that which is incomplete is no better than that which is complete.
+Do you understand?&quot;</em> <br>
-— Mato Kuroi (Black Rock Shooter)
+— Argentine (D.N.Angel)